newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/electrical-business-license.md

 ---
 Your business needs a permit before you can legally offer electrical contracting services.

-The board reviews business applications on a monthly basis.
-Your application must be received 10 days prior to the meeting date to be reviewed on the current month.
+Business applications are reviewed on a monthly basis.
+Your application must be received 10 days prior to the monthly meeting date to be reviewed on the current month.
 [See the meeting schedule](https://www.njconsumeraffairs.gov/elec/Pages/meetings.aspx) to help you plan the timing of your application.

 - - -

 ### Application Requirements

-* Business address
 *  `Certificate of formation|certificate-formation`
+-﻿ Business address
 *  `Surety bond|surety-bond` for $1000
 * Certificate of general liability insurance for a minimum of $300,000
 * Licensed electrician name and signature